commonsharp/SurvivalProject-Server/README.md

 * When a player (I think the master) dies in symbol mode, his symbols disappear. o_o

 # 09/04/2017
+* Your guild now gains guild points when you get a kill in every working game mode.
+The amount a guild gains is not the correct one yet.
+It's simply the experience you gain at the moment.
+* Your correct guild rank is now shown, instead of a random value.
-* GetTopGuilds now shows the top guilds.
+* Get top guilds now shows the top guilds.
 * When you login, the correct best guild is shown.

 # 08/04/2017